US bids farewell to Trump hotel for luxury and access - ExBulletin

 Spicer turned out to be correct.

-Trump has vowed to “drain the swamp” of corruption in Washington, but instead opened his own quagmire on Pennsylvania Avenue, inviting a dizzying array of conflicts of interest.
+Trump has vowed to “empty the swamp” of corruption in Washington, but instead opened his own quagmire on Pennsylvania Avenue, inviting a dizzying array of conflicts of interest.

 During Trump’s four years in power, the 19th-century Revival-style hotel has become a magnet for major donors, corporate lobbyists, and foreign governments looking to spend big in the hope. to gain influence.